-The Company owns three core gold properties which have been the main focus of exploration work in 2012 and 2013.
-These include Destiny in Quebec, Miner Lake in Ontario and Oxford Lake in Manitoba.
-The Company also has an interest in a number of highly prospective gold properties on which exploration work was carried out by the Company in the past but not to the same level as on its core properties.
-In December, 2013 the Company entered diamond exploration with the acquisition of highly prospective properties near the new Pikoo diamond discovery in north central Saskatchewan.
+The Company owns three core gold properties in Quebec, Ontario and Manitoba and three diamond exploration properties in Saskatchewan.
+The three gold properties are Destiny Project in Quebec, Miner Lake in Ontario and Oxford Lake in Manitoba.
+The Company also has an interest in a number of other highly prospective gold properties on which exploration work was carried out by the Company in the past but not to the same level as on its core properties.

+In December, 2013 the Company ventured into diamond exploration with the acquisition of three highly prospective packages of land in the Saskatchewan Craton including two projects near the new Pikoo diamond discovery in north central Saskatchewan.